- Rather than micromanaging them, empowering employees involves giving them the freedom to work through issues independently.

 - Udemy.
 Udemy’s customer service training courses include topics such as how to delight every customer, dealing with difficult customers, how to increase sales with excellent customer service, and hundreds of others.
 Each of these courses is currently on sale for $19.99 or less.

 - Alison.
 This company’s free customer service training course teaches participants how to improve their customer service skills, with insights into the tricks and techniques involved.

 - LiveChat.
 This customer service training course is also free.
 Some skills that participants can expect to learn are how to retain happy customers, techniques to stay positive, and how to best handle customer service complaints.

 4. Provide support.

 To support your customer service team, you must listen carefully to them.
-When talking through problems with them, don't interrupt them or think about how you are going to respond before they are done talking.
+When talking through problems with them, don’t interrupt them or think about how you will respond before they are done talking.
 To ensure you are on the same page, try rephrasing their message in your own words and asking if you understand the issue correctly.

-You should also show appreciation.
+It would be best if you also showed appreciation.
 Let them know when they are performing well.
 Thank-you emails or even a handwritten note when an employee handles a difficult issue particularly well could go a long way.
-If you don't already have an employee appreciation program in place, you may want to consider starting one.
+If you don’t already have an employee appreciation program in place, you may want to consider starting one.
 Such programs are structured to ensure employees are being recognized for their hard work.